jneug/typst-finite/src/cmd.typ

 /// Tests if #arg[word] is accepted by a given automaton.
 ///
-/// The result if either #value(false) or an array of tuples
+/// The result is either #value(false) or an array of tuples
 /// with a state name and the input used to transition to the
 /// next state.
 The array is a possible path to an accepting
 /// final state.
 The last tuple always has #value(none) as